Gil Puyat Avenue: Route description

 The avenue begins at an unsignaled intersection with Jose W. Diokno Boulevard and Atang Dela Rama Street, continuing from Zoilo Hilario Street in Bay City, Pasay.
 It then intersects Macapagal Boulevard, Magdalena Jalandoni Street, Roxas Boulevard, F.B.
 Harrison, Leveriza, Donada, and A. Luna Streets.
 West of its intersection with Taft Avenue, several bus terminals, including JAC Liner and DLTBCo., are located along the avenue.

 It enters the city of Makati after crossing the Estero de Tripa de Gallina.
 It narrows as a four-lane road from Edison Street to Osmeña Highway.
 After its intersection with Osmeña Highway, it becomes divided by a center island once again for the rest of its route as it traverses the Makati Central Business District.
-Past Ayala Avenue, it enters Bel-Air, where several office buildings were located along the avenue, including Petron Megaplaza and Pacific Star Building, which used to be the tallest buildings from 1989 to 1992 and 1998 to 2000, respectively.
+Past Ayala Avenue, it enters Bel-Air, where several office buildings are located along the avenue, including Petron Megaplaza and Pacific Star Building, which used to be the country's tallest buildings from 1989 to 1992 and 1998 to 2000, respectively.
 It then intersects some of the CBD's streets, Nicanor Garcia Street, Makati Avenue, Paseo de Roxas, and Urdaneta Avenue, which provides access into the gated Urdaneta Village, before meeting Kalayaan Flyover and its eastern terminus at Epifanio de los Santos Avenue.
 The avenue extends into the gated Forbes Park in Makati as Buendia Avenue Extension.

 It is also part of a clearway scheme from Roxas Boulevard in Pasay to Edison Street in Makati.
 Vehicles from Leveriza, F.B.
 Harrison, Donada/A. Luna, Taft Avenue, Sandejas/Fernando, Dominga/P. Burgos, Tramo Street, and Emilia Street are not allowed to cross the avenue; instead, motorists can use the U-turn slots on Gil Puyat Avenue 100 m away to reach their destinations.
 Left turns are also not allowed between Edison and Malugay Streets in Makati.
 Instead, motorists have to use side streets to reach their destinations.